-Join Jim LaPier for an in-depth discussion in this video Components of the interface, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Components of the interface, part of Learning AutoCAD for Mac.

 …Moving around the screen we find AutoCAD for…Mac is laid out using three main component types.…The Menu bar, Palettes, and the drawing window.…The Menu bar is ubiquitous, as it is in any application running Mac OS10.…The apple is ever present, and never changing.…Next we find the Application Menu, also…fairly unchanging except for the application name itself.…Here, we find information about AutoCAD for Mac, as well as our Preferences…menu, and the menu item to quit the application.…Moving left to right, you find fairly standard menu items.…